-A Rustbelt landscape: challenges and responses
+A Rustbelt Landscape: Challenges and Responses

-The Calumet region is an instance of what Alan Berger called a "drossscape," a waste landscape resulting from deindustrialization and suburbanization.
+The Calumet region is an instance of what Alan Berger called a "drosscape," a waste landscape resulting from deindustrialization and suburbanization.
 It is replete with ongoing releases to air, land, and water; brownfields; superfund sites; and more than its fair share of sanitary landfills.
-Rising from the drossscape, however, are nationally significant stories of resistance and recovery.
+Rising from the drosscape, however, are nationally significant stories of resistance and recovery.